 (YouTube)

-A sponsored film made for Chicago radio station WLS as a promotional tool to sell airtime to advertisers.
+A sponsored film made for the Chicago radio station WLS as a promotional tool to sell airtime to advertisers.
 Includes scenes inside the studio with DJ Clark Weber, footage of the WLS programmer John Rook as he rides the train into the city from the suburbs, and shots of potential radio listeners amongst picturesque views of Chicago.

 Studio A profiles John Records Landecker from the late 1970s.
 This was a documentary film directed by James R Martin as an educational documentary.
 It was a top ten finalist American Film Festival.